-An exclusive boutique hotel, Giraffe Manor is owned by The Safari Collection.
-Set on 12 acres of private land within 140 acres of indigenous forest, Giraffe manor is one of the most Instagrammed properties in the world.
+An exclusive boutique hotel, Giraffe Manor is set on 12 acres of private land within 140 acres of indigenous forest.

 One of Nairobi's most iconic buildings, Giraffe Manor dates back to the 1930s when visitors first flocked to East Africa on safari - the history of the manor is part of its undeniable charm.

 Its stately appearance and elegant interior, surrounded by manicured emerald garden and beautiful courtyards give the impression of walking onto a film set.
-Specifically, Out of Africa.
-One of the twelve rooms here is even named after the author, Karen Blixen
+One of the twelve rooms here is even named after the author of Out of Africa, Karen Blixen.

 Activities at Giraffe Manor

 There is an abundance of activities to explore at Giraffe Manor.